MileHacker Logo

 • Ask attractions about available interpretive materials or services for various needs.

-• Clearly inform about any allergies or dietary needs to restaurants and grocery stores.
+• Clearly inform about any allergies or dietary needs to places to eat and grocery stores.

 • Look for current accessibility information on official websites.